-CORA is open Monday through Thursday between 10 am – 1 pm to families in need of food.
+Due to building renovations, we provide food curbside, and you do not need to make an appointment.
+CORA is open Monday, Tuesday, Wednesday, and Thursday between 10 am – 1 pm to families in need of food.
 Families are allowed two visits per month.
 If food is needed beyond the two visits, please come to CORA and we will assist you.